LolSayna/CIARC/README.md

 pip install poetry
 poetry install --with melvonaut

+# Optional, reset the container to remove the build dependencies
+kill 1

 # Run Melvonaut with
 ./start-melvonaut.sh
 # To let it run in the background use